Microsoft Power BI Tableau and Qlik The Heavyweights of Self Service BI

 With so many data visualization tools available in the market, which one should you pick?
 Well, in this blog post, we will talk about the most popular ones—Microsoft’s Power BI, Tableau and Qlik Sense—on several parameters to help you decide the better one for your organization.

 In the present scenario, the responsibility for analytics has shifted from IT to business analysts, with support from database administrators and data scientists.
 As a result, BI has changed from generating monthly reports from the system of record, to interactively discovering, sharing forecasts, and answering to business questions based on data from a wide array of internal and external sources.
-Instead of making decisions in months, businesses that have adopted self-service BI can decide and take action in a few days.
+Instead of making decisions in months, businesses that have adopted self-service BI tools in place can decide and take action in a few days.

 But figuring out which self-service BI platform is suitable for your organization can be a tricky task.
 The best fit will be determined - from your business users’ point of view and your IT infrastructure.

 Microsoft Power BI, Tableau, and Qlik Sense are the heavyweights of self-service BI.
-Here we take a look at these three platforms, and what factors might be important in determining which one is better for your organization.
+Here we take a look at these three data visualization tools, and what factors might be important in determining which one is better for your organization.

 Microsoft Power BI

 Microsoft introduced its visualization tool in 2015 and named it as Power BI.
-Since its inception, it has been consistently recognized by the leading technology research firm- Gartner magic quadrant .
+Since its inception, it has been consistently recognized by the leading technology research firm- the Gartner magic quadrant.
 Currently, Power BI is offered along with the office 365 suit to further add to its popularity.